priitl/strike-api-wrapper/README.md

     <version>1.0</version>
 </dependency>
 ```
-Read the [Set me up](https://bintray.com/bintray/jcenter) section first, if you haven't added jCenter as a repository to your pom.xml yet.
+Read the [set me up](https://bintray.com/bintray/jcenter) section first, if you haven't added jCenter as a repository to your pom.xml yet.

 ### Gradle